Generation of Josephson vortices in stacked toroidal Bose-Einstein condensates: Model

 In the mean-field approximation, the evolution of ultracold Bose-Einstein condensates with weak dissipation can be described by the dissipative Gross-Pitaevskii equation \cite{Choi,Prokakis2008JPhB...41t3002P}:

-where $\gamma\ll 1$ is a phenomenological dissipation parameter, ${g} = {4\pi\hbar^2a_s}/{M}$ is the coupling strength, $a_s = \SI{2.75}{\nano\meter}$ is the $s$-wave scattering length of $^{23}$Na atoms with atomic mass $M$, and $\mu(t)$ is the chemical potential of the whole system at the moment $t$.
+where $\gamma\ll 1$ is a phenomenological dissipation parameter, ${g} = {4\pi\hbar^2a_s}/{M}$ is the coupling strength, $a_s = \SI{2.75}{\nano\meter}$ is the $s$-wave scattering length of $^{23}$Na atoms with atomic mass $M$, and $\mu(t)$ is the chemical potential of the whole system at time $t$.
 The dissipative parameter $\gamma$ determines the relaxation time of the vortices: the greater $\gamma$ is, the less time it takes for a vortex to drift from the high-density condensate annulus to the low-density periphery.
+The damping coefficient increases with the temperature since it represents the rate at which the excited components turn into the condensate.
+A theoretical estimate \cite{Choi} gives $\gamma\approx 0.03$ for temperature $T\sim T_c/10$.
 For the remainder of this article, we use $\gamma = 0.03$, however, as we verified, our main results do not depend qualitatively on the specific value of $\gamma\ll 1$.
-The external potential $V_{ext}(\mathbf{r}, t) = V_t(\mathbf{r})+ V_s(z) + V_b(\mathbf{r}, t)$ includes the toroidal trap potential, the potential of narrow blue-detuned light sheet, which splits the condensate into two separate ring-shaped condensates and the time dependent potential which is different for each of three methods described in this article.
+The external potential $V_\textrm{ext}(\mathbf{r}, t) = V_t(\mathbf{r})+ V_s(z)$ includes the toroidal trap potential and the potential of narrow blue-detuned light sheet, which splits the condensate into two separate ring-shaped condensates.
 Thus, the ring BECs are stacked coaxially along the z-direction.
 Here we use the parameters of the experiment with toroidal BEC reported in Ref.~\cite{PhysRevLett.110.025302} for the trapping potential:

 with $r_\perp=\sqrt{x^2+y^2}$.
-The frequencies $(\omega_r,~\omega_z)=2\pi\times (123,~600) \, \si{\hertz}$ correspond to the oscillatory lengths $l_r=\sqrt{\hbar/(M\omega_r)} = \SI{1.84}{\micro\meter}$ and $l_z = \sqrt{\hbar/(M\omega_z)} =\SI{0.83}{\micro\meter}$.
+The frequencies $(\omega_r,~\omega_z)=2\pi\times (130,~633) \, \si{\hertz}$ correspond to the oscillatory lengths $l_r=\sqrt{\hbar/(M\omega_r)} = \SI{1.84}{\micro\meter}$ and $l_z = \sqrt{\hbar/(M\omega_z)} =\SI{0.83}{\micro\meter}$.
 The number of atoms is $N = \SI{6e5}{}$, the radius of the ring trap is $R = \SI{19.23}{\micro\meter}$.